Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Numerical Experiment

+In many cases, the main factor that slows the convergence of subsequent simulation-based algorithms or L-BFGS algorithms is the presence of a twisted initial configuration, since untwisting such a configuration often requires many iterations.
+Indeed, for \texttt{dwt\_992}, \textsf{CN} failed to resolve this twist, and the final layout remained twisted.
+Conversely, for \texttt{collins\_15NN}, the initial layout produced by \textsf{SA} was twisted, causing the subsequent algorithm to spend additional time resolving the twist.

+In general, it is difficult to predict how an initial layout will affect the final drawing.
+This is because multiple factors interact in a complex manner, including the structure of the graph, the fixed positional constraints imposed by the initial layout, the characteristics of the optimization algorithm, and the random seed.

+Although the proposed method uses a hexagonal lattice $Q^{\mathrm{hex}}$, alternative lattices or point sets, such as $Q^{\mathrm{circle}}$, may improve the performance of the proposed method in some cases.

-Furthermore, although this is a case not considered in Ref.~\cite{ghassemitoosiSimulatedAnnealingPreProcessing2016}, we also conducted experiments with \textsf{CN} and \textsf{SA} for a case where the edge weight $a_{i,j}$ is not necessarily in $\qty{0,1}$.
+Furthermore, although this is a case not considered in Ref.~\citep{ghassemitoosiSimulatedAnnealingPreProcessing2016}, we also conducted experiments with \textsf{CN} and \textsf{SA} for a case where the graph is weighted, i.e., the edge weight $a_{i,j}$ is not necessarily in $\qty{0,1}$.
 We generated a weighted graph with 100 vertices in three groups and 1000 edges randomly, and if the two vertices were in the same group, we set the edge weight to $1.0$; otherwise, we set it to $0.1$.
-It exhibits both strong and weak connections. \Cref{fig:weightedDense} shows the difference between the two initializations.
-When we ignore the edge weights and just solve the problem~\eqref{eq:sa}, the graph is just an Erd\H{o}s--R\'enyi graph, and thus \textsf{SA} cannot find any meaningful structure in the initial placement.
-In contrast, the proposed algorithm can find the graph's structure, and we can observe that the left graph in \cref{fig:weightedDense} is separated by the groups, i.e., the node color.
-This result suggests that our proposed algorithm is effective even for weighted graphs, extending the applicability of the pre-processing step.
+The difference between the two initializations is shown in \cref{fig:weightedDense}.
+When we ignore the edge weights and just solve Problem~\eqref{eq:sa}, the graph is just an Erd\H{o}s--R\'enyi graph, and thus \textsf{SA} cannot find any meaningful structure in the initial placement.
+In contrast, the proposed algorithm can identify the graph's structure, and we can observe that the left graph in \cref{fig:weightedDense} is separated into groups, as indicated by the node colors.
+This result suggests that our proposed algorithm is effective even for weighted graphs, extending the applicability of the preprocessing step.